AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-ExternalDataTypes.rst

 In such cases you can use the ``ANJ_DATA_TYPE_EXTERNAL_BYTES`` / ``ANJ_DATA_TYPE_EXTERNAL_STRING`` data types instead.
-They allow you to define a callback that Anjay Lite calls when it needs to read the next bytes of the resource's value, so the value can be write in separate chunks directly to internal Anjay Lite buffer.
+They allow you to define a callback that Anjay Lite calls to read successive chunks of the resource value, so the value can be write in separate chunks directly to internal Anjay Lite buffer.

 .. note::
-    This data type change should be invisible from the LwM2M Server`s perspective, although the payload may be formatted differently.
+    This change is transparent to the LwM2M Server, although payload encoding may differ.
     Specifically, for CBOR-based content formats (CBOR, SenML CBOR, LwM2M CBOR, and SenML-ETCH CBOR) the server must support `Indefinite-Length Byte Strings and Indefinite-Length Text Strings.